 The message of that story was to say that, despite my being a “teacher” of avoidance, I deal with avoiding uncomfortable situations just as much as anyone else.

 Truly, there is nothing more common, routine, and human than avoiding discomfort, uncertainty, or the potential of “bad news.”

 While that may not exactly sound like the most uplifting or ringing of endorsements for the human condition — “We’re all destined to avoid everything that’s unpleasant and there’s nothing that we can do about that.
-Have a terrific day!” — the very reason that I teach avoidance as a concept is because it is a particularly powerful gateway into changing not only our lives for the better, but our world for the better, too.
+Have a terrific day!” — the very reason that I teach avoidance as a concept is that it is a particularly powerful gateway into changing not only our lives for the better but our world for the better, too.